tetris245/ULTRAbc/README.md

 * New commands:
   - infolock to give info (code, password, time left) for lock used on worn item in selected slot
   - prison2 (minutes) to be sent to online Pandora prison, after an automatic relog.
 More than 1 day (1440 minutes) is possible.
 If you don't automatically enter a Pandora prison after the relog, leave the current room and/or click on Exit in Chat Search.
+* Updated the OutChat function for the case you an online Pandora prisoner
 * Added dogs option to the xstatus command
 * Renamed the prison command as prison1
 * Removed the code, ptcode, pw and timeleft commands (they are replaced by the infolock command)